ljgago/typst-chords/src/piano.typ

   "D3#": 16, "E3b": 16,
 )

+// Returns the indices of a key array of white-keys-dict or black-keys-dict
 #let keys-to-array-index(dict, key-array) = {
   key-array
     .map(k => dict.at(k, default: none))
     .filter(k => k != none)
 }

+// Remove the number of the key name (C1# -> C#)
 #let normalize-key-name(key) = {
   return key.replace(regex("\d+"), "").replace(regex("b$"), "\u{266D}")
 }

+// Gets the indices min and max of the layout
 #let piano-limits-from-layout(layout) = {
   return if layout == "C" {
     (min: 0, max: 9)